Guides

 85% Slightly slimmer $35 – $55 Best balance of price and performance

-80% or 90% tungsten.
 80% is perfectly fine for learning and won't hold you back.
-90% is the sweet spot if you want to invest a bit more — you'll feel the difference in how slim the barrel is and how tight your grouping gets as you improve.
+90% is the sweet spot if you're happy spending a bit more — you'll notice the difference in how slim the barrel feels and how tight your grouping gets as you improve.
+Don't stress about this too much though.
+Any tungsten is better than brass.

 What Weight Should You Choose?